Yao-Ge-1218AM/Comparison-of-Few-shot-and-Traditional-NER-Models-for-Medical-Text/README.md

 ## Key Objectives

-    Benchmarking Few-shot Learning Models: Evaluate the performance of state-of-the-art FSL models such as StructShot & NNShot, Few-Shot Slot Tagging (FS-ST), and ProtoNER on medical NER tasks.
+**Benchmarking Few-shot Learning Models:** Evaluate the performance of state-of-the-art FSL models such as StructShot & NNShot, Few-Shot Slot Tagging (FS-ST), and ProtoNER on medical NER tasks.

-    Comparison with Traditional NER Models: Compare these FSL models with traditional NER models, including BERT-Linear Classifier, BERT-CRF, and SANER, to understand their relative strengths and weaknesses in low-resource settings.
+**Comparison with Traditional NER Models:** Compare these FSL models with traditional NER models, including BERT-Linear Classifier, BERT-CRF, and SANER, to understand their relative strengths and weaknesses in low-resource settings.

-    Analysis of Model Performance on Noisy and Clean Data: Investigate how the quality of the dataset (e.g., level of noise and ambiguity) affects the performance of these models, particularly in few-shot scenarios.
+**Analysis of Model Performance on Noisy and Clean Data:** Investigate how the quality of the dataset (e.g., level of noise and ambiguity) affects the performance of these models, particularly in few-shot scenarios.

+## Datasets

+The project utilizes five medical text datasets, each representing different aspects of the medical domain:

+**1. MIMIC III:** A publicly available dataset containing de-identified health-related data associated with critical care patients.
+**2. N2C2 2018:** A dataset from the shared task focusing on adverse drug events (ADE) and medication extraction.
+**3. I2B2 2014:** A dataset used for the de-identification of longitudinal medical records.
+**4. BioNLP 2016:** Focused on extracting descriptions of genetic and molecular mechanisms from scientific articles.
+**5. SMM4H 2021:** A social media mining dataset for health applications, particularly for ADE mention extraction.